 \section{Aharonov-Bohm oscillations}

-The influence of an Aharonov-Bohm flux on the transmission of the mode $n$ is entirely contained in the value of $\varepsilon_\text{n}$.
+The influence of an Aharonov-Bohm flux on the transmission of the mode $n$ is entirely contained in the value of $\varepsilon_\text{n}=(n+\phi/\phi_0-1/2)\times \Delta$.
 We neglect here the effect of a Zeeman coupling that only shifts the position of the Dirac point and renormalizes the value of the Aharonov-Bohm period.